School Board Policy Manual

 D. In addition, the school district may take immediate steps, at its discretion, to protect the complainant, pupils, teachers, administrators or other school personnel pending completion of an investigation of alleged unlawful discrimination toward a student.

 E. The investigation will be completed as soon as practicable.
 The superintendent shall make a written report to the chairperson of the school board upon completion of the investigation.
-If the complaint involves the superintendent, the report may be filed directly with the chairperson of the school board.
+If the complaint involves the superintendent, the report may be filed directly with the chairperson of the school board by the investigator selected by the school board.
 The report shall include the facts, a determination of whether the allegations have been substantiated, whether a violation of this policy has occurred as well as a description of any proposed resolution which may include alternative dispute resolution.

 F. The district shall comply with federal and state law pertaining to retention of records.